 13. Where To Stay in Italy?

 When you’re doing urban sightseeing, it pretty much eats up the day.
 You may not have time to enjoy the facilities of a fancy hotel.

 14. How Long To Stay in Venice?

-If you don’t like crowds, you may just plan one day in Venice and base somewhere else, like Verona.
+If you don’t like crowds, you should just plan one day in Venice and base somewhere else, like Verona.
 Unless you’re there off season, when the crowds ebb.